surprise777/notes/source_md/Scheduling.md

   * variable class thread's time quantum == 0 $\Rightarrow$ priority &downarrow;
   * variable class thread is released from a wait $\Rightarrow$ priority &uparrow;

+### Summary

+#### Definition

+##### Starvation

+* a condition in which a process is blocked indefinitely because another process is always given preference

+* may occure because of priority scheduling or unfair synchron

+##### Turnarround Time

+* the difference between the time at which a process arrives and the time at which it completes